Unlawfully Carrying a Weapon in Texas

 Convicted felons can restore their gun rights if they seek judicial clemency at the end of probation.
 If you are a convicted felon serving probation, it is important to request judicial clemency within 30 days of being discharged from probation.

 Judicial clemency releases the defendant from all penalties and disabilities resulting from the convicted offense with 2 limited exceptions: (1) If you are ever subsequently convicted again of any crime, the judicially dismissed conviction shall be made known to the trial judge at that subsequent trial, or (2) if you are applying for a childcare license.
+There are also may be situations in which you need to file a motion to early terminate your probation, which we can also assist with.

 If you are on felony probation or were discharged within the past 30 days and are interested in applying for judicial clemency, call our offices today so we can help you file the appropriate paperwork to request judicial clemency and restore your rights.